cedar-policy/rfcs/README.md

 ## Reviewing RFCs

 Members of the core team will attempt to review open RFC PRs on a regular basis.
-Once the core team agrees that an RFC should be accepted/rejected, a member of the core team will leave a comment on the PR with the decision and an explanation for the decision.
+Once the core team agrees that an RFC should be accepted/rejected, a member of the core team will leave a comment on the PR with the decision and an explanation for the decision, and start the final comment period (FCP).
 After the FCP, pending no further discussion, a member of the core team will close the PR (if the RFC is rejected) or merge the PR (if the RFC is accepted).

 ## Acknowledgments